-Lupus nephritis was associated with an increased frequency of systemic manifestations such as cutaneous lesions, pleuritis and/or pericarditis, and severe central nervous system, lung or hematological , even after adjusting by age, sex or duration of disease.
-The frequency of APS was also higher among LN patients particular, the presence of arterial and/or venous thrombosis, suggesting that APS should be included among the criteria for severe systemic lupus disease.
-From a serologic viewpoint, the association between LN and the presence of positive anti-Sm antibodies even in a multivariate analysis after adjusting by ethnicity, gender and age (OR 1.42 (CI95% 1.19-1.72), p<0.001).
-Moreover, the presence of positive anti-Sm antibodies was associated with a decreased rate of reaching complete response to treatment (OR 0.78 (CI95% 0.65-0.93), p<0.001) and increased risk for persistent renal activity (OR 1.41 (CI95% 1.19-1.68), p< 0.001).
-The pathogenic involvement of these antibodies in LN development is not well known and the literature results about their presence and renal involvement (34-36).
-Although we were not able to establish a causal relationship, there were more cases of avascular bone necrosis, cardiovascular and cerebrovascular events and premature gonadal failure.
-For vascular events, in patients with LN and consequent HBP or those who developed ESRD.
-Avascular bone necrosis and premature gonadal failure could be related to treatment with high doses of steroids or cyclophosphamide as well as secondary vascular risk factors as diabetes or HBP.
+Lupus nephritis was associated to a significant degree with an increased frequency of systemic manifestations such as cutaneous lesions, pleuritis and/or pericarditis, and severe central nervous system, lung or hematological symptoms, even after adjusting by age, sex or duration of disease.
+The frequency of APS was also higher among LN patients; in particular, the presence of arterial and/or venous thrombosis, suggesting that APS should be included among the criteria for severe systemic lupus disease.
+From a serologic viewpoint, the association between LN and the presence of positive anti-Sm antibodies is worth noting; this proved true even in a multivariate analysis after adjusting by ethnicity, gender and age (OR 1.42 (CI95% 1.19-1.72), p<0.001).
+Moreover, the presence of positive anti-Sm antibodies was associated with a decreased rate of reaching complete response to treatment (OR 0.78 (CI95% 0.65-0.93), p<0.001) and an increased risk for persistent renal activity (OR 1.41 (CI95% 1.19-1.68), p< 0.001).
+The pathogenic involvement of these antibodies in LN development is not well known and the literature contains conflicting results about their presence and renal involvement (34-36).
+Although we were not able to establish a causal relationship, there were more cases of avascular bone necrosis, cardiovascular and cerebrovascular events and premature gonadal failure in those patients with LN.
+For vascular events, such risks were apparent in patients with LN and consequent HBP or in those who developed ESRD.
+Avascular bone necrosis and premature gonadal failure could be related to treatment with high doses of steroids or cyclophosphamide, as well as to secondary vascular risk factors as diabetes or HBP.